npm/npm/README.md

 Don't do this if you don't know what it does!
 If you have software in /usr/local that depends on a specific ownership (such as MySQL), then it might break if you change its ownership.
 Be careful.
-Unix does not assume you don't know what you're doing!
+Unix assumes you know what you're doing!

 This is convenient if you have a single-user machine.
 Run this command once, and never use sudo again to install stuff in /usr/local: